-If you are writing about a specific product or class of products, do disclose whether you have any financial interest in the product or if you have a consulting agreement with the manufacturer.
+If you are writing about a specific product or class of products, please disclose whether you have any financial interest in the product or if you have a consulting agreement with the manufacturer.

-Review of Ophthalmology offers you the option of having your article written by a staff member.
+We also offer you the option of having your article written by a staff member.
 This involves scheduling one to two phone interviews, after which the editor will prepare a draft of the article for your review.
 In some cases, this may be the most expedient way to complete an article if time is a concern.
-Each staff editor has a specific e-mail address, so if you’re working with a particular editor it might be best to use his or her address; be sure to inquire about that.

-Please note all articles which appear in the magazine will also be available on Review of Ophthalmology’s Home Page on the Internet.
-If you do not want your article to appear on the Home Page, please notify us in advance of the issue’s publication date.
+Please note all articles which appear in the magazine will also be available on Review of Ophthalmology’s homepage.
+If you DO NOT want your article to appear on the homepage, please notify us in advance of the issue’s publication date.